playfulsparkle/oc4_google_recaptcha/README.md

     - Badge position: Choose between **bottom left**, **bottom right**, or **inline**.
     - Theme: Select between **light** and **dark**.
     - Option to **hide the badge** with a footer notice to comply with Google policy.
+- **Advanced Features**:
+  - Logs any reCAPTCHA verification failures for debugging and monitoring purposes.
+  - Toggle option to include the client's IP address when sending verification requests to Google's reCAPTCHA service.
 - **Compatibility**: Integrates smoothly with OpenCart 4.x+, supporting a range of online store setups.
 - **Multilingual Support**: Ready for international use with languages including Čeština (cs-cz), Deutsch (de-de), English (GB) (en-gb), English (US) (en-us), Español (es-es), Français (fr-fr), Magyar (hu-hu), Italiano (it-it), Русский (ru-ru), and Slovenčina (sk-sk).